 Early in my career I learned about the power of empathy.
 I had a client who was really tough—even her own team was afraid to approach her.
 When her project that my team was working on flopped, I took it very personally because I didn’t want to let her down.

-I went in to meet with her to explain; and when she sensed that I cared about it as much as she did, her defenses immediately dropped.
+I went in to meet with her to explain.
+When she sensed that I cared about it as much as she did, her defenses immediately dropped.
 She trusted that I would do everything in my power to make it right.
 That was my lesson: If you can validate someone’s feelings—let them know you understand where they’re coming from, and that you truly care—that’s what creates trust.

-Observe.
-Be intentional about slowing down and taking it all in: pay attention when things change…a colleague’s body language or demeanor: Is he/she unusually quiet or distracted?
+Be intentional about slowing down and taking it all in.
+Pay attention when things change – a colleague’s body language or demeanor.
+Is he/she unusually quiet or distracted?
 Are work assignments not up to par?
 These could be signs of distress.

-Engage.
-Start your conversations with a genuine inquiry: “How are you?”
+Start your conversations with a genuine inquiry like “How are you?”
 This is especially relevant right now with many of us still working from home, managing family/school/life events while following social distancing rules.

-Listen.
 Offer your full attention—don’t multi-task.
-And show that you’re actively listening by phrasing or repeating information back to the person you’re engaging with to let them know they are truly being heard and understood.
+Show that you’re actively listening by phrasing or repeating information back to the person you’re engaging with to let them know they are truly being heard and understood.

-Share.
 Empathy is best practiced with mutual understanding.
-So don’t hold back: open up and offer input or ideas; share your personal experiences.
+So don’t hold back.
+Open up and offer input or ideas.
+Share your personal experiences.
 When you share with others, you break down barriers and create a free-flowing exchange that builds trust.